AlibabaCloudDocs/elasticsearch/intl.en-US/Best Practices/Elasticsearch applications/Index management/Integrate X-Pack with LDAP.md

 This topic describes how to configure Lightweight Directory Access Protocol \(LDAP\) for Alibaba Cloud Elasticsearch.
 After LDAP is configured, you can use LDAP with assigned roles to access Alibaba Cloud Elasticsearch.

+## Precautions

+Due to the adjustment made to the Alibaba Cloud Elasticsearch network architecture, clusters created after October 2020 do not support some features.
+These features include X-Pack Watcher, LDAP authentication, cross-cluster reindexing, cross-cluster searches, and cluster interconnection.
+The features will be available soon.

+## Prerequisites

 -   An Alibaba Cloud Elasticsearch cluster is created.
 In this topic, a V6.7.0 cluster is used.

-    For more information, see [Create an Alibaba Cloud Elasticsearch cluster](/intl.en-US/Quick Start/Step 1: Create a cluster/Create an Alibaba Cloud Elasticsearch cluster.md).
+    For more information, see [Create an Alibaba Cloud Elasticsearch cluster](/intl.en-US/Elasticsearch Instances Management/Quick Start/Step 1: Create a cluster/Create an Alibaba Cloud Elasticsearch cluster.md).

 -   SNAT entries are created in the NAT gateway.